jcannon04/jcannon04.github.io/README.md

 ## About Me

 My name is Josh Cannon.
 I'm a Nashvile native living in Memphis.
 I'm a fullstack web developer, entreprenuer, and lifelong learner.
 My passions include technology, music, education, and community development.
 I enjoy playing my guitar, meeting new people, and learning new things.
 I believe in community, diversity, equality, and self discovery.
-My personal mission is to help underserved individuals in our community realize their potential by providing the tools and resources they need to become their best selves.
+My personal mission is to help underserved individuals in my community realize their potential by providing the tools and resources they need to become their best selves.

 ### Table of Contents